Skills to Win: Call for Group Coordinators

 • Committed to the goals and methods of the course

-• Comfortable using breakout group functions in Zoom
+• Comfortable using breakout group functions in Zoom (we will provide training if needed!)

 • Highly detail-oriented and well-organized to “drive the work” and answer basic questions from a sub-team of 20 people